 We are grinding grain into flour much as it was done when the mill was first opened over 200 years ago.

 We normally only have Whole Grain Flour available for sale - this is the grind directly from the stones.
-Sometimes, if we have enough volunteer support, we operate the bolter which sorts the flour by gravity and screening, allowing us to produce Fine and Bolted flour plus bran.
+Sometimes, if we have enough volunteer support, we operate the bolter which sorts the flour by gravity and screening, allowing us to produce Fine flour.

 Old Stone Mill Flour ingredient list: flour (that's it!) (see below for what you'll find in commercially processed flours)